ericniebler/stl2/review/2010808 Batavia review.md

 TS: last sentence of p13 duplicates first sentence of p15.
 WB: Would like to strike first sentence
-CC: We need the phrase ‘a range is valid’. can put this in p13
+CC: We need the phrase "a range is valid". can put this in p13
 TS: move second sentence to p14. [so rearranged]

 WB: [iterator.requirements.general] "Functions in the library" -> "library functions" [so changed]